 The Oppo Reno 5G is 77.2 by 9.3 millimeters in size and weighs 215 grams.
 It fits well in hand and leaves a valuable impression.
 The AMOLED touch screen has a diagonal of 6.6 inches and offers full HD resolution.
 This is sufficient, although not up to date for a device in this price range and with a comparatively large screen.
 The display shows strong colors, but not overdone.

 At the heart of the Oppo Reno 5G is the Qualcomm Snapdragon 855, which supports 8 GB of RAM.
 The operating system, apps, and other data have 256 GB of storage space available.
 The main camera has three lenses (48, 13 and 8 megapixels).
 There is a 16-megapixel front camera available.
 The operating system is Android 9 installed.
 Added to that is the Oppo user interfaces ColorOS.
 The patch level was still from April and is therefore not quite up to date.

-The GSM, UMTS and LTE standard covers all common frequency ranges.
+The GSM, UMTS, and LTE standard covers all common frequency ranges.
 In addition, it comes with 5G NR.
-The smartphone allows for the 5G use but only a mix of operation with all wireless standards – including GSM -.
+The smartphone allows for the 5G use but only a mix of operations with all wireless standards – including GSM -.
 A limitation to the networks, the fast data connections allow (3G, 4G, 5G), is not possible.

 In practice, the download data transmission rates in the Swisscom network are currently around 300 MBit/s.
 This is a value that is also achievable via LTE and actually disappointing for 5G.
 However, it is conceivable that the network operator limits the maximum speed for end users.
 The ping times with values around 15 ms are better than usual from the 4G network, although not as small as might be expected.